PeterChen607/Spectral-based-GCN-with-Attention-mechanism/README.md

 Please notice that this modification is only on GCN model, so if you use other models, it won't work.

 If you want to change the dataset, don't forget to change the 'nb_nodes' variable in layers.py

+**Notice: The Pubmed dataset will probably lead to a Out Of Memory error

 Values for 'nb_nodes':